Now, listen to the audio version of this post.

-Martha doesn’t care for the hunting part (why we get along).
-She just shows up later for the drinking part (actually why we get along).
+Martha doesn’t care for the hunting part.
+She just shows up later for the drinking part.

 Next up is an origin story about Bela’s love of guns.
 Yeah.
 Because that’s what we really wanted to see.
 He says John Wayne gave him “the idea of the Indians and the cowboys” (great), and that from the time he was young, he always wanted to be exactly like John Wayne.

 That’s why THE RANCH.
 Blah blah blah vision, blah blah blah built it singlehandedly in 13 hours with one arm tied behind his back.